bokutotu/zenu/zenu-autograd/README.md

-# Zenu Autograd
+# ZeNu Autograd

-Zenu Autograd is an automatic differentiation library for Rust.
+ZeNu Autograd is an automatic differentiation library for Rust.
 It provides the foundation for building and training neural networks by automatically computing gradients of mathematical expressions.

 ## Features

 - Define and manipulate mathematical expressions using Variables
 - Automatically compute gradients through reverse-mode automatic differentiation
 - Support for various mathematical operations and functions
-- Integration with Zenu deep learning library
+- Integration with ZeNu deep learning library

 ## Getting Started

-To use Zenu Autograd in your Rust project, add the following to your `Cargo.toml` file:
+To use ZeNu Autograd in your Rust project, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]
 zenu-autograd = "0.1.0"
 ```

-Here's a simple example of using Zenu Autograd:
+Here's a simple example of using ZeNu Autograd:

 ```rust
 use zenu_autograd::{Variable, creator::from_vec::from_vec};